maxmilton/new-tab/README.md

 # New Tab ![](./static/icon48.png)

-A high performance browser new tab page that gets you where you need to go faster.
+A high-performance browser new tab page that gets you where you need to go faster.
 Utilises the latest tools and tech, packaged into an easy to use Chrome browser extension.

 [![Add to Chrome](https://storage.googleapis.com/chrome-gcs-uploader.appspot.com/image/WlD8wC6g8khYWPJUsQceQkhXSlv1/mPGKYBIR2uCP0ApchDXE.png)](https://chrome.google.com/webstore/detail/new-tab/cpcibnbdmpmcmnkhoiilpnlaepkepknb)

 ## Overview

-I was left frustrated by the default Google Chrome new tab page experience.
+I was frustrated with the default Google Chrome new tab page experience.
 The "top sites" feature quickly outgrew its usefulness and I found myself using bookmarks instead every time.
 I never used the Google web search input either, as the search bar is all I need.
-I wondered...
-"If I could design my own new tab what would it look like?"... enter the `New Tab` extension.
+I wondered, "If I could design my own new tab, what would it look like?"... enter the `New Tab` extension.

-Originally an experimental project to give me a chance for me to play with the Chrome browser APIs and explore web performance optimisations.
-It grew into something that actually improved my productivity and so, now `New Tab` is available for anyone to use.
+What started as an experiment to play with the Chrome browser APIs and explore web performance optimisations, `New Tab` has grown into something that genuinely improves my productivity.
+Maybe it can help you too!

 ### Features

 - Fastest loading of any new tab page with all the features you expect.
 - Distraction-free, minimal design aesthetic with multiple themes.
-- List of your open tabs, recently closed tabs, and top sites.
+- A list of your open tabs, recently closed tabs, and top sites.
 - Search tabs, bookmarks, history, and top sites in one place.
 - Simple bookmarks bar.
-- Links to common places in your browser.
+- Links to frequently used destinations in your browser.

 ### Design goals